Skip to content

 Size of the terminal.

-sub_title class-attribute instance-attribute
+sub_title instance-attribute class-attribute

 sub_title: Reactive[str] = (